From Human Resources

 - 1. All employees are prohibited from possessing or consuming alcohol on the job.
 Employees are also prohibited from performing work or reporting for work while affected by alcohol.
 Employees in safety-sensitive positions are prohibited from performing safety-sensitive functions within four hours after consuming alcohol (eight hours for pilots).
 Employees in safety-sensitive positions are also prohibited from consuming alcohol within eight hours following an on-the-job accident or until they complete an alcohol test, whichever occurs first.

-- 2. Wage employees and salaried employees who have not completed their initial probationary period (first six months in a salaried position) will be dismissed from employment with the department if they test positive on an alcohol test with a blood-alcohol content (BAC) level of 0.02 or higher.
+- 2. Wage employees and salaried employees who have not completed their initial probationary period (first six months in a salaried position) will be dismissed from employment with the department if they test positive on an alcohol test with a breath-alcohol content (BrAC) level of 0.02 or higher.

 - 5. The department will conduct alcohol tests on employees in positions which require a commercial driver's license (CDL) if performing safety-sensitive functions during the work shift in which the test is to be conducted.
 The department will also conduct alcohol tests on employees who work in positions which are safety-sensitive but do not require a CDL.
 Alcohol testing conducted on these employees is done under department personnel policy rather than DOT requirements.